 Women call psychics about love, and men call about business and money.

 What Fake Psychics Know About You

 Happy and contented people rarely call psychics.
 A fake psychic operation's bread and butter is troubled people.
 The vast majority of callers are female.
-According to statistics from the American Federation of Certified Psychics and Mediums, 69 percent of women and 39 percent of men in the U.S. admit to having called a psychic hotline, and 85 percent of the female callers ask about love, while men ask mostly about business and money.
+According to statistics from the American Federation of Certified Psychics and Mediums, 69% of women and 39% of men in the U.S. admit to having called a psychic hotline; 85% of the female callers ask about love, while men ask mostly about business and money.

-Mark Edward, a former phone psychic and the author of Psychic Blues, in an ABC News interview discussed how he handled his callers.
-He began by asking questions:
+In an ABC News interview, Mark Edward, a former phone psychic and the author of Psychic Blues, discussed how he handled his callers.
+He always began by asking questions: